GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

     :header: "Counter Enable/Disable Method", "Brief Description"
     :widths: 45, 55

-    "GPA_EnableCounter", "Enables a specified counter."
+    "GpaEnableCounter", "Enables a specified counter."
-    "GPA_DisableCounter", "Disables a specified counter."
+    "GpaDisableCounter", "Disables a specified counter."
-    "GPA_EnableCounterByName", "Enables a specified counter using the counter name (case insensitive)."
+    "GpaEnableCounterByName", "Enables a specified counter using the counter name (case insensitive)."
-    "GPA_DisableCounterByName", "Disables a specified counter using the counter name (case insensitive)."
+    "GpaDisableCounterByName", "Disables a specified counter using the counter name (case insensitive)."
-    "GPA_EnableAllCounters", "Enables all counters."
+    "GpaEnableAllCounters", "Enables all counters."
-    "GPA_DisableAllCounters", "Disables all counters."
+    "GpaDisableAllCounters", "Disables all counters."

 Querying Enabled Counters and Counter Scheduling
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@